-Spruce Peak shelter is the first shelter I ever stayed at along with Long Trail when I move to Vermont.
-To my knowledge it is the only Long Trail shelter with a small wood stove inside.
+Spruce Peak shelter is the first shelter I ever stayed at along the Long Trail when I move to Vermont.
+To my knowledge, it is the only Long Trail shelter with a small wood stove inside.
+There used to be many other Long Trail Shelters with wood stoves, but they’ve either been removed or the shelter has burned down.
 This makes it perfect for winter camping.

-Located not far from the route 11/30 crossing this shelter is a fully enclosed log structure with a sliding door, bunk space for 16 and a table inside.
+Located not far from route 11/30 crossing this shelter is a fully enclosed log structure with a sliding door, bunk space for 16, and a table inside.

 For a great sunset take the short .4 mile walk north to the Spruce Peak overlook.
 You get views of the sun going down behind Mount Equinox with the town of Manchester below.